 Choosing a method

 Three questions settle it.
-What is the surface and environment - adhesive labels suit clean indoor kit, while oily, outdoor, or pressure-washed equipment needs engraving, etching, or metal-backed labels.
+What is the surface and environment - adhesive labels suit clean indoor kit, while oily, outdoor, or pressure-washed equipment needs engraving, etching, or metal-backed labels (the durability section above unpacks this).
 Does the ID need to be scannable - only printed labels carry codes, so anything in a check-in/check-out workflow needs a label even if it is also engraved.
 And does resale value matter - permanent marks are a one-way decision, fine on a breaker bar, costly on a laptop lid.

 One distinction worth keeping straight: the mark carries your own per-item asset ID, not a SKU, which identifies a product type rather than an individual unit, and not the serial number, which the manufacturer already put somewhere awkward.